Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 Auto Reload with Read-Through Handler

-To handle this need, NCache allows you to combine database synchronization with the Read-Through handler feature of NCache.
+To handle this need, NCache allows you to combine database synchronization with the Read-through caching feature of NCache.
 With this, NCache simply calls the Read-through handler to reload the latest copy of the cached item and then updates the cache with it.
-This feature provides the flexibility to synchronize NCache with any relational or NoSQL database that has been configured including the following (and more):
+This feature provides the flexibility to synchronize NCache with any relational or NoSQL database that has been configured, including the following (and more):

 1. SQL Server